At-Home Face Lift Massage for Firmer, Smoother Skin

 Neck massage: lines, bands & under-chin

-This short, neck-only massage targets horizontal “tech-neck” lines, vertical bands, and under-chin puffiness.
-No tools needed—just clean hands and a little moisturizer or oil for slip.
+This short, neck-only massage focuses on horizontal “tech-neck” lines, vertical neck bands, and temporary under-chin puffiness.
+You don’t need any tools—just clean hands and a little moisturizer or oil for slip.

-Watch the quick neck demo below and follow at your pace.
-Use feather-light pressure, work on moisturized skin and stop if anything feels uncomfortable.
+Watch the quick demo below and follow along at your own pace.
+Use feather-light pressure on moisturized skin, and stop if anything feels uncomfortable.

-If fullness under your chin is more from fluid and puffiness than true fat, you might also like my double-chin lymphatic drainage massage—a simple at-home routine that helps move extra fluid and sharpen the jawline.
+If the fullness under your chin seems more related to fluid and puffiness than fat or loose skin, you might also like my double-chin lymphatic drainage massage.
+It’s a simple at-home routine designed to help move temporary fluid and make the jawline look a little more defined.

 Real results: My neck before and after